MaximKsh/lmt/README.md

 ```

-Each of .sql file shoud contain forward block and backward block.
+Each .sql file should contain forward block and backward block.
 For example:
 ``` sql
 -- forward begin